 There is a variety of hosting options available these days.
 The ones that are making a lot of noise are HostGator and Siteground.
 There are other sites like Squarespace which is also quite well known too.
 Siteground provides hosting for decent prices and offers reliable service, same as HostGator.

 I’ve used Bluehost for a couple of years, and I would definitely advise you to avoid it at all costs.
 Even though I didn’t have major issues with it, it’s only when I switched to HostGator (another hosting site under the same umbrella as BlueHost), I realized how slow BlueHost was and that in turn increased the bounce rate of my site.

 Prices start from as low as $3.95 a month( cheaper for longer hosting plans).
 Usually, prices are cheaper and available at discounted prices when you are buying hosting for the first time and tend to get expensive on renewal.
-It is better to opt for 2 or 3 years of hosting rather than just one-year hosting.
+It is better to opt for 2 or 3 years of hosting rather than just one year of hosting.
 Think of buying hosting for two or three years since Google gives more priority to the sites which have a longer hosting duration.
-Being a new blogger you need all the SEO advantage you can get.
+Being a new blogger you need all the SEO advantages you can get.
 However, with the ever-changing landscape of the Google algorithms, you never know what is around the corner.

 One sure way of having an SEO advantage is buying an aged domain from someone else.
 It is necessary however to buy the domains with the same niche as yours as you would want the domain to rank for the same keywords as before.

 Install WordPress – Blogging for Beginners

 WordPress is a free and open-source content management system.
 The self-hosted WordPress platform is one of the best platforms to start blogging and making money.
 Hosting sites like SiteGround, HostGator provide applications on their administrator panel for easy install of WordPress.

 Install a WordPress theme – Blogging for Beginners